City Guides Provence-Alpes-Côte d'Azur

 Palais Longchamp

 This beautiful Second Empire monument was built to celebrate the arrival of the water from the Durance River to the city via the Canal de Marseille.
-This project – key for the city, especially after the big cholera epidemy –took ten years of hard work to complete, and it consisted of an 85 km canal and ten aqueduct bridges.
+This project – key for the city, especially after the big cholera epidemic –took ten years of hard work to complete, and it consisted of an 85 km canal and ten aqueduct bridges.

 The Palais de Longchamp has three main parts: the central château d’eau, the east wing, and the west wing.
-Today, the east wing houses the Musée des Beaux-Arts while the west wing is home to the Museum d’Histoire Naturelle.
+Today, the east wing houses the Musée des Beaux-Arts, while the west wing is home to the Museum d’Histoire Naturelle.

-The palace is surrounded by a beautiful park great for a stroll.
+One of the most beautiful places to visit in Marseille, the Palace is surrounded by a beautiful park great for a stroll.
 Don’t miss Palais de Longchamp at night, when the building, water basins, and fountains are beautifully illuminated.

 Address: Boulevard Jardin Zoologique, 13004 Marseille.